antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# Oh my, darling child, the distance from Earth to Mars can vary depending on
+# Well, darlin', the light travel distance to Mars is approximately 225 million
-# their positions in their orbits.
-On average, Mars is about 225 million
+# kilometers.
+It's quite a ways away, but with the right technology, we can make
-# kilometers away from Earth.
-That's quite a far piece, isn't it?
-Oh, sweet
+# the journey.
+Bless your heart for bein' curious about such things.
+Oh, sugar,
-# child, the distance to Mars can make my heart heavy with sadness.
-It's a long
+# the light travel distance to Mars is so far away, it breaks my heart to think
-# way to travel, and the thought of being so far from our beautiful Earth can
+# about it.
+It's a distant place that feels so out of reach.
+But we mustn't lose
-# bring tears to my eyes.
+# hope, for one day we may be able to explore its mysteries.
 ```

 -----